 Variable – including anyone on a lender's standard variable rate – and tracker mortgages

-But if you're on a variable or tracker mortgage – where the rate you pay is linked to the base rate – your mortgage will now be more expensive.
-The 0.25% rise means roughly £200 a year more per £100,000 of outstanding mortgage.
-And according to the Council of Mortgage Lenders, around 45% of mortgage holders were on variable rate in the first three months of this year – that's nearly one in two mortgage holders.
+If you're on a variable or tracker mortgage – where what you pay is linked to the base rate – rate rises mean your mortgage becoming more expensive.
+The latest 0.25% rise means roughly £200 a year more per £100,000 of outstanding mortgage.

-When your fixed-rate deal comes to an end, if you don't remortgage onto another deal, it reverts to your lender's standard variable rate (SVR).
-Mortgage broker London & Country estimates around a third of borrowers are on their lender's SVR.
+When your fixed-rate deal comes to an end, if you don't remortgage onto another deal it reverts to your lender's standard variable rate (SVR).
+Around two million people are estimated to be on their lender's SVR.

-Normally a lender's SVR is a much higher rate than you could get if you remortgaged (although in the current low interest-rate environment, SVR rates have been pretty low).
-The rise in the base rate doesn't automatically mean a rise in the SVR as it does with a variable or tracker; the lender can alter it at its discretion, but invariably the rise will get passed onto borrowers eventually.
+Normally an SVR is a much higher rate than you could get if you remortgaged (although in the current low interest-rate environment, SVR rates have been pretty low).
+The rises in the base rate do not automatically mean a rise in the SVR as it does with a variable or tracker; the lender can alter it at its discretion, but invariably the rise will get passed onto borrowers eventually.

 If you're on a variable rate or tracker, your lender should get in touch to let you know how much the rate rise will affect your monthly repayments.

 I'm a saver – is a change in the base rate good or bad for me?